Couples Therapy in NYC: Tales for Lovebirds

 - a sense of security from those around them

-This feeling of emotional deprivation may stem from childhood experiences where these basic emotional needs weren’t adequately met — highly likely with children of narcissistic parents.
+This feeling of emotional deprivation may stem from childhood experiences.
+Basic emotional needs weren’t adequately met.
+This is highly likely with children of narcissistic parents.

 How we cope when the Emotional Deprivation schema is triggered typically falls into three categories of schema coping modes: